johnnezzi/JSNews/README.md

 ## Installing dependancies

-To install the list of dependancies listed below we must run npm install in the terminal before trying to run the app.
+To install the list of dependancies please run npm install in the terminal before trying to run the app.

-Minimum versions
-The minimum versions needed to run my app are as follows:

-    "axios": "^0.18.0",
-    "react": "^16.7.0",
-    "react-dom": "^16.7.0",
-    "react-scripts": "2.1.3",

 Running locally
 To run the app locally you can use the npm start script in the terminal which will run the site on a local host server, to view this in the browser you must open (http://localhost:3000).